Rabbit-proof fence: Cultural references

-In 1907, Arthur Upfield, an Australian writer who had previously worked on the construction of No. 1 Fence, began writing a fictional story that explored a way of disposing of a body in the desert.
+In 1927, Arthur Upfield, an Australian writer who had previously worked on the construction of No. 1 Fence, began writing a fictional story that explored a way of disposing of a body in the desert.
 Before the book was published, stockman Snowy Rowles, an acquaintance of the writer, carried out at least two murders and disposed of the bodies using the method described in the book.

 The 1932 trial that followed the arrest of Rowles for murder was one of the most sensational in the history of Western Australia.
 Decades later, Terry Walker wrote a book about this called Murder on the Rabbit Proof Fence: The Strange Case of Arthur Upfield and Snowy Rowles (1993).
 The events are now referred to as the Murchison Murders.

 Doris Pilkington Garimara's book, Follow the Rabbit-Proof Fence (1996), describes how three Indigenous Australian girls used the fence to guide their route back home from Moore River Native Settlement to Jigalong.
 The girls, taken from their families in Western Australia as part of the Stolen Generations, escaped from the mission settlement.
 Two sisters were successful in walking hundreds of kilometers back to their family at Jigalong by following the rabbit-proof fence.
-Garmimara is the daughter of Molly, one of the girls.
+Garimara is the daughter of Molly, one of the girls.

 The dramatic film Rabbit-Proof Fence (2002) is based on the book.
 In 2016, Englishwoman Lindsey Cole walked the fence from Moore River Settlement, 1600 km through to Jigalong.
 She was met by Doris Garimara's daughter at the end of the walk in September 2016.